passechnik/business-name-genrator/README.md

 # joke-of-the-day-genrator

-It's Ok To Joke - a simple website that generates a joke of the day using API "World of jokes"
+It's Ok To Joke - a simple website that generates a joke of the day using API.